An Introduction to Geometric Topology: Introduction

 \end{prop} \begin{proof} The map is well-defined: two metrics related by an isometry isotopic to the identity produce the same $z$.
 The inverse $H^2 \to \Teich(T)$ is constructed by identifying $T$ with $\matC/_{\langle 1,z\rangle}$ sending $(m,l)$ to $(1,z)$. \end{proof}

-The flat metric that corresponds to $z \in H^2$ may be constructed by identifying the opposite sides of a parallelogram as in Fig.~\ref{toro_dominio:fig}.
+The flat metric that corresponds to $z \in H^2$ may be constructed by identifying the opposite sides of a parallelogram as in Figure \ref{toro_dominio:fig}.
 We will often tacitly identify $\Teich(T)$ with the projective plane $H^2$ via this bijective correspondence.

 \begin{oss} Let $T=\matC/_\Gamma$ be a flat torus.
 Every translation $z \mapsto z +w$ in $\matC$ commutes with $\Gamma$ and hence descends to an isometry of $T$.
 Therefore the isometry group $\Iso^+(T)$ is not discrete: every flat torus is \emph{homogeneous}, \emph{i.e.}~for every pair of points $x,y \in T$ there is an isometry sending $x$ to $y$. \end{oss}